window blind system

 Hearing Aid Earbuds

-These wireless headphones solve for the scenario in which you want to have your own music playing just for you, but you want to still be engaged with the outside world.
+Quo are wireless headphones that allow you to hear your own music without playing it out loud, and yet you still want to be engaged with the outside world.
 They are unique in that they allow control over the volume of the music and that of the surrounding environment as well.
 They combine traditional audio playback with hearing aid technology.

-The sensor along the back of the right earphone controls the music volume, and the sensor on the left controls the outside volume (from noise-canceling to amplified volume).
-The case serves the additional purpose of being the wireless transmitter that gets attached to your audio device.
+The sensor along the back of the right earphone controls the music volume, and the sensor on the left controls the outside volume (from noise-canceling to amplified volume), meaning you can control the volume of your music and the outside world independently.

 This product was designed in a class at Carleton led by Bjarki Hallgrimsson and Wonjoon Chung